SCOM1101 Communicating Science

 - Students are able to (1) have an awareness and understanding of scientific practices, including the scientific method, development of scientific knowledge and communication about that knowledge, to peers and to the wider community; (2) find and critically analyse information and the credibility of information sources, and understand appropriate mechanisms of crediting sources of information and be able to cite those sources; (3) present information and ideas in an effective written form that is appropriate to the purpose and the reader; (4) have an awareness of basic learning theories and an understanding about the impact of how people process information on effectiveness of communication; (5) demonstrate effective verbal communication skills through the development and presentation of oral presentations and through teamwork in tutorial activities; (6) have demonstrated mastery in organising and presenting scientific information in the form of a report written according to professional standards; (7) work both independently and collaboratively by effective participation in individual and team projects; and (8) provide constructive feedback and incorporate peer feedback appropriately.

-- Typically this unit is assessed in the following ways: (1) scholarly skills activities; (2) scientific report; and (3) event.
+- Indicative assessments in this unit are as follows: (1) scholarly skills activities; (2) scientific report; and (3) event.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.